-XR Libraries was particularly focused on a project in workforce development that would allow people to increase their income in a very short period of time.
-A remote 12-week dialysis technology technician certification program could be a game changer for people who otherwise couldn’t travel to get certified.
+XR Libraries was on a project in workforce development that would allow people to increase their income in a very short period of time.
+For example, in dialysis technology, a remote 12-week technician certification program could be a game changer for people who otherwise couldn’t travel to get certified.

 “She would need to learn remotely,” adds MacLeod.